Non-Stationary Inventory Control with Lead Times: Challenges in Inventory Optimization under Non-Stationary Demand

 \subsubsection{Stationary Algorithms.}

 Algorithms for learning optimal base-stock policies under stationary demand rely on accurate cost estimation and elimination of suboptimal policies using confidence bounds.
 Let the costs associated with a base-stock level ${\tau \in [0, U]}$ be observed over a contiguous time interval $[s,t-1]$, either by directly sampling $\tau$, or via the counterfactual feedback in \cref{lemma:feedback_structure}.
-We estimate the expected asymptotic cost of $\tau$ based on these observations by

-The following lemma bounds the difference between the finite horizon average cost observed and the expected infinite horizon average cost. \begin{restatable}[Concentration of Expected Empirical Cost and Expected Asymptotic Cost]{lemma}{ConcentrationLemma} Let~${[s, t-1]}$ be a stationary time interval and ${\tau \in [0,U]}$.
+We estimate the expected asymptotic cost of $\tau$ based on these observations by \Cref{lemma:concentration} bounds the difference between the finite horizon average cost and the expected infinite horizon~cost. \begin{restatable}[Concentration of Expected Empirical Cost and Expected Asymptotic Cost]{lemma}{ConcentrationLemma} Let~${[s, t-1]}$ be a stationary time interval and ${\tau \in [0,U]}$.
 Suppose that the (counterfactual) inventory position at time~$s$ with which costs for $\tau$ via \cref{eq:cost_function} are computed satisfies ${I_s + \sum_{i=1}^L Q_{s-i} \leq \tau}$ and, if demand is backlogged, that ${t - s \geq L}$.
-Then for any ${\delta > 0}$ with probability at least ${1 - \delta}$ we have that

-where $b_{s,t}$ denotes the confidence radius of the cost estimates obtained from observations in $[s, t-1]$.
+Then for any ${\delta > 0}$ with probability at least ${1 - \delta}$ we have that where $b_{s,t}$ denotes the confidence radius of the cost estimates obtained from observations in $[s, t-1]$.
 In particular,

 \end{restatable} The proof for the lost-sales model is presented in \citep[Lemma 4]{agrawal2022learning}, and the backlog case is proved in \Cref{app:proof_lipschitz_concentration_backlogging}.
 We note that, by Lemma \ref{lemma:concentration}, obtaining high-confidence cost estimates, and thereby sublinear regret, requires sufficiently many {\em consecutive} observations under a fixed policy.